mongodb/docs-realm/source/includes/api-details/swift/logger/logging-set-change-level-description.rst

 For the Swift SDK, set the log level for the default logger with ``Logger.shared.level``.

-The :objc-sdk:`RLMLogLevel <Enums/RLMLogLevel.html>` enum represents the
-different levels of logging you can configure.
+The :objc-sdk:`RLMLogLevel <Enums/RLMLogLevel.html>` enum represents the different levels of logging you can configure.

-.. note:: Set the Logger Before Initializing an App Client
+.. tip:: Set the Logger Before Initializing an App Client

   When you initialize an :ref:`App client <ios-init-appclient>`, the Swift SDK caches the configuration for the App.
 Changing to the App configuration